georgosabdulnour/origin-filter-for-woocommerce/README.md

 This plugin is licensed under the GPL2 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Support
-If you encounter any issues or need assistance, please open an issue on [GitHub Issues](URL_TO_YOUR_ISSUES_PAGE).
+If you encounter any issues or need assistance, please open an issue on [GitHub Issues].

 ---
-Thank you for using WooCommerce Orders Filter by Origin.
+Thank you for using Origin Filter for WooCommerce.